ole00/afterburner/README.md

 How aferburner works:
 ---------------------
-* PC code reads and parses .jad files, then produces a binary which can be the uploaded to Arduino via serial port.
+- PC code reads and parses .jad files, then produces a binary which can be then uploaded to Arduino via serial port.
 By default /dev/ttyUSB0 is used, but that can be changed to any other device by passing the following option to afterburner:
   <pre>
   -d /my/serial/device
   </pre>

-* PC code of afterburner communicates with Arduino UNO's afterburner sketch by a trivial text based protocol.
+- PC code of afterburner communicates with Arduino UNO's afterburner sketch by a trivial text based protocol.
 You can also connect directly to Arduino UNO via serial terminal of your choice and issue some basic commands manually.

-* Arduino UNO's afterburner sketch does 2 things:
+- Arduino UNO's afterburner sketch does 2 things:
-  1) parses commands and data sent from the PC afterburner code
+  * parses commands and data sent from the PC afterburner code
-  2) toggles the GPIO pins and drives programming of the GAL content
+  * toggles the GPIO pins and drives programming of the GAL content

-* more information about GAL chips and their programming can be found here:
+- more information about GAL chips and their programming can be found here:

   http://www.bhabbott.net.nz/atfblast.html